-Straight out of -40 degrees in Canada’s Yukon, Graeme Peters, brother Jody Peters, and Ian March formed the power trio Speed Control.
-The three members all come from a jazz and classical background but have turned to their true passion – rock n’ roll.
+Straight out of -40 degrees in Canada’s Yukon, comes the power trio Speed Control with super tight, riff heavy, harmony rock.
+Steeped in a jazz and classical background they have turned to their true passion – rock n’ roll.

 Highlights include Atlin Arts & Music Festival, Aurora Concert Series with the Sam Roberts Band, Folk on the Rocks, Panamania 2015, National Arts Centre’s Northern Scene, the Nite Owl in Calgary, Suicide Prevention Concert in Iqaluit, and Canadian Music Week in Toronto.
 Speed Control were finalists for Best New Group on CBC Radio’s inaugural Searchlight competition for their song, “Tent City”.
 2016 and 2017 saw Speed Control hitting the US for several tours and they will have played in every province and territory in Canada by the end of 2018.

 In addition to shows of their original music, they have a passion for music education and have played concerts in 400 schools to upwards of 200,000 students.
 They are booked to play 200 school concerts in 2017-2018.
 They’ve written and recorded 50 rock anthems with schools.
 Along with playing festivals, theatres, and clubs, Speed Control’s signature rock camp is in high demand, working with kids from 8 to 85 and all skill levels.
 Speed Control also delivers workshops and performance coaching to young bands.
 They are youth engagement specialists!

 On the road for six to seven months per year, they are known as the hardest working band in the north.
 They have released three recordings: The ADD Sides, FAB, and the most recent, a self-titled album recorded with Bob Hamilton producing.

 Speed Control is sponsored by Yamaha Canada Music.